tmeckhoff/mern-full-stack-app/README.md

 I kept the front end and back end as separate as possible.
 That way at a future date, they could be easily split apart into separate applications.
 I also added configuration so that running `npm install` and `npm start` would install and run both applications.

-In the UI, I created 2 main routes, the default route of the Employee Directory view, and a form to add a new employee to the directory.
+In the UI I created 2 main routes, the default route of the Employee Directory view, and a form to add a new employee to the directory.

 The design of the Employee model included firstName, lastName, jobTitle, email and phoneNumber.
 I made firstName, lastName and email required, both on UI and backend.